Organizing and Starting a CSSR Operation

 - Training of team members

 Tools and equipment are very important to maintain in proper working condition and ready for mobilization to the work site.

 Phase II- Activation and Mobilization (request to respond)

 Obtain information on Disaster.
-This Includes information such as type, location and topography, magnitude/area, number of people affected, number of buildings affected, weather, access routes.
+This includes information such as type, location and topography, magnitude/area, number of people affected, number of buildings affected, weather, and access routes.

 The initial assessment consists of the following five steps:

 Step 1.
 Compile Information Once at the scene, consult local authorities, gather data, and conduct a needs analysis.

 Confirm and update all information obtained in the activation phase.

 Step 2.
 Establish Command Post outside the hot zone.